AP Explains: Questions and answers on new US asylum ban

 SAN DIEGO — A major immigration policy shift took effect Tuesday to deny asylum to anyone who shows up on the Mexican border after traveling through another country.

 The dramatic move will likely have the biggest impact on Guatemalans and Hondurans, who must pass through Mexico to reach the U.S. by land.
 Together, they account for most Border Patrol arrests, and they tend to travel in families.
-The change drew an immediate lawsuit from the American Civil Liberties Union and the Southern Poverty Law Center in federal court in San Francisco.
+The change immediately drew two lawsuits by immigrant advocacy groups in federal court, one in San Francisco and one in Washington, D.C.

 Here are some answers to questions about the policy, how Europe has confronted similar challenges and how Mexico and Central American nations have responded.